anushreekhubele/Assignments/doc/exercises/zomato-synthesis.md

 ### User Story Version

 "As a working professional who orders dinner during peak evening hours, I want a transparent, reliable delivery time estimate, so that I can plan my evening around the real arrival time."

-### Notes on JTBD vs User Story

-The JTBD version anchors on the situational trigger (7-9 PM, hungry, deciding which app to open) — which is exactly the moment Rohan describes changing his own behaviour in ("I've literally stopped opening Zomato before 9 PM").
-The User Story version is accurate but more generic — it could describe almost any delivery-time complaint, whereas the JTBD version captures the specific decision point worth designing for.